-16 See Securities Exchange Act Release No. 77551 (April 7, 2016), 81 FR 21914 (April 13, 2016) (SR- FINRA-2016-007) (Order Approving a Proposed Rule Change to Require Registration as Securities Traders of Associated Persons Primarily Responsible for the Design, Development, As part of the Exchange's proposed rule changes, current Exchange Rule 203, Qualification and Registration of Members and Associated Persons, is proposed to be deleted.
-This current Exchange rule provision is relocated in amended form into the new proposed Chapter XXXI Exchange rules.
+As part of the Exchange's proposed rule changes, current Exchange Rule 203, Qualification and Registration of Members and Associated Persons, is proposed to be deleted.
+This current Exchange rule provision is incorporated into the new proposed Chapter XIX Exchange rules.